By Doug Geller | March 24, 2021

 Even after regular exercise and healthy eating, some people still may suffer from irregular sleep.
 Natural sleep aids, like melatonin, may be a good option in those situations after consulting your healthcare professional.
 Melatonin is commonly combined with CBD to help you relax and sleep more naturally.

-Therapist Preferred’s CBD Soft Gels with Melatonin combine our premium, THC Free 25mg Soft Gel with 1mg of Melatonin.
+Therapist Preferred’s CBD Soft Gels with Melatonin combine our premium, THC Free 25mg Soft Gel with 3mg of Melatonin + 3mg of CBN.
 As mentioned in our previous post, we recommend taking 1-2 of these capsules 30 to 45 minutes before bedtime for a more restful sleep.

 Sleep is such an integral part of our health and wellness routine so make sure you are making it a priority!